 Download

 This grant category supports projects in the implementation phase, which can include auxiliaries such as live events and publications in a range of media.
-(For projects at an earlier stage, consider applying for a research and development grant.)
+(For projects at an earlier stage, consider applying for a curatorial research and development grant.)
 Projects can be led by one curator at one institution or can be collaborative efforts linking different curators and organizations.
 If the latter, please identify one partner as the lead applicant.

 *